Gia Lai province

-Gia Lai is a northern mountainous province in the Central Highlands region, the Central of Vietnam.
-It borders Quảng Ngãi in the northeast, Đắk Lắk in the south and Ratanakiri of Cambodia in the west.
+Gia Lai is a province in South Central Coast and Central Highlands region of Vietnam, at an average altitude of 700–800 m above sea level, with an area of 21,576.53 km2 and a population of 3,583,693 people in 2025.
+It borders Quảng Ngãi in the north, East Sea to the east, Đắk Lắk in the south and Ratanakiri of Cambodia in the west.

-As of 2023, Gia Lai province is the 18th most populous administrative unit in Vietnam with a population of 1,613,895 people.
+As of 2025, Gia Lai province is the 18th most populous administrative unit in Vietnam with a population of 4,182,700 people.
 It ranks 30th in terms of Gross Regional Domestic Product (GRDP), 33rd in per capita GRDP, and 33rd in GRDP growth rate.
 In 2020, the GRDP reached 80,000.32 billion VND, with a per capita GRDP of 51.9 million VND and a GRDP growth rate of 8.00%.

-Prior to Vietnam's 2025 administrative reforms, Pleiku was formerly the capital of Gia Lai province making Quy Nhon the now capital city of Gia Lai province after merging with Bình Định province.
+Under Resolution 202/2025/QH15, a restructuring took place in 2025, with the former Gia Lai and Bình Định provinces officially merged into one single administrative unit.
+The unified province retained the name Gia Lai.
+This merger created Vietnam's second-largest province, covering over 21,576 km^{2} with a population exceeding 3.5 million people.
+The administrative center is located in Quy Nhơn (the former capital of Bình Định), while Pleiku remains a cultural and economic hub.

 Name

 Its name Gia-lai or Giá-rai in Kinh language from an ancient name Yăgrai in Jarai language.
 It was often known as "the water dragon" what is the official name of Jarai people.
 However, it was also the title of Po Klaung Yăgrai, who was worshiped by Jarai clans during thousands years.

 According to the indigenous tradition, the Jarai community often organizes the festival to honor his unexpected attack on the Khmer empire.
 This area is still thought to be a pedal and a logistics gathering place to serve the glorious victory.